Ruo (state)

-The State of Ruò was a small vassal state during the Chinese Zhou Dynasty (1046–256 BCE) whose rulers used the title Zǐ (子), roughly equivalent to a Viscount.
-Located between the States of Qin and Chu, Ruo was eventually annexed by the State of Chu.
+Ruo was a small vassal state of the Chinese Zhou dynasty (1046–256 BCE) whose rulers used the title Zǐ (子), roughly equivalent to a viscount.
+Located between the states of Qin and Chu, Ruo was eventually annexed by the Chu state.

 Rise and fall

 The family name of the ruling house of Ruo, according to Shiben, was Yun (允).
 Ruo's capital was initially located at Shangmi (商密), also known as “Upper Ruo” (上鄀).
 In 635 BCE, the State of Qin and its equally powerful ally the State of Jin attacked Ruo whereupon the neighboring State of Chu, also an enemy of Qin and Jin, came to its aid.
 The people of Shangmi surrendered to Qin whilst the commander of the Chu army was captured.
 Thereafter the Qin army returned to their territory with the Chu pursuit of their troops coming too late.
 By 622 BCE, Ruo's relations with Qin had become closer but they still wavered over the question of their relations with Chu.
 This led to Qin capturing Ruo and incorporating the city into their own territory.
 Ruo moved their capital into neighboring Hubei Province, close to the city of Yicheng whereupon it became known as “Lower Ruo” (鄀下).
 After the move, Ruo became a vassal state of Chu and at an unknown date fully assimilated into the state.